jordiclive/jordiclive.github.io/books.md

   <img src="https://images.gr-assets.com/books/1347401011l/55881.jpg" alt="alg" height= "236" width="150" style="float: right;margin:0 10px 10px 0" />
 </a>

 I am currently finding this a great resource, having used it concurrently to being introduced to machine learning topics on my course.
 Often I find it a better resource when I come back to a chapter for a second time.
-I did find it brilliant for learning about Markov chain Monte Carlo sampling methods, and in getting to grips with support vector machines.
+I did find it brilliant for learning about Markov chain Monte Carlo sampling methods, and for getting to grips with support vector machines.

 A Bayesian paradigm does permeate through this book.
 It is not too mathematically heavy and it is not as clear as the textbooks mentioned above but it is the course reader for many graduate courses and supposedly a machine learning *bible*.
 As with some other readers, full solutions are not provided, but you can find *unofficial solutions* to most problems.